 Get rid of chemical-based cleaning products, learn how to make all-natural, inexpensive cleaning solutions using stuff from your pantry and items you already have around the house.

 Natural cleaners are less expensive and much safer to use, especially with children in the house.

 Use flour to clean stainless steel

 Flour is wonderful to buff and polish a stainless steel sinks.
 Sprinkle a little bit into a dry, clean sink.
 Buff well with a soft cloth or paper towel.
-Then, just push the flour down the drain.
-Then put a little cooking oil on a towel and rub the sink with the oil.
+Just push the flour down the drain, then put a little cooking oil on a towel and rub the sink with the oil.

 Dry mustard removes odors

 Plastic food containers often retain food odor.
 To nix the odor, fill the container with warm water and add a few shakes of powdered dry mustard.
 Soak overnight and rinse.
 Dry mustard is also good for removing the odor from a cutting board.
 Wet the cutting board, rub dry mustard on it and let it sit for a couple of hours.

 Spuds are great for removing mud.
 Rub a cut potato over the stain prior to laundering.
 The starch will help break down the dirt.